Spectral Flow Learning Theory: Finite-Sample Guarantees for Vector-Field Identification: Variable Step Linear Multistep Method (vLMM) Theory

 \subsection{Assumptions for Deterministic Bias}

-We now list the assumptions needed to obtain deterministic bounds on the vLMM-induced flow approximation error. \begin{definition}[Order-$p$ consistency] A vLMM \eqref{eq:vlmm_unified} is order-$p$ ~\cite[Def.~5.2]{hairer1993solving} if:
+We now list the assumptions needed to obtain deterministic bounds on the vLMM-induced flow approximation error. \begin{definition}[Order-$p$ consistency]~\cite[Def.~5.2]{hairer1993solving} A vLMM \eqref{eq:vlmm_unified} is order-$p$ if:

-holds for all polynomials $q(x)$ of degree $\leq p$ and grids $(h_j)$. \end{definition} Notice that the window size $M$ is the number of back steps a $M$-step vLMM uses, whereas the \emph{order} $p$ is the accuracy of the method.
-They are related but not identical: in classical families, AB has $p=M$, AM has $p=M+1$, and BDF has $p=M$ (with zero-stability only up to $M\le 6$).
-Moving onward, we state the key assumptions needed from the vLMM theory to establish an FS-HP bound in the SFL framework.
+holds for all polynomials $q(x)$ of degree $\leq p$ and grids $[h_j]_{-\infty}^\infty$. \end{definition} Notice that the window size $M$ is the number of back steps a $M$-step vLMM uses, whereas the \emph{order} $p$ is the accuracy of the method.
+They are related but not identical: in classical families, AB has $p=M$, AM has $p=M+1$, and BDF has $p=M$, with zero-stability only up to $M\le 6$.
+Moving onward, we state the key assumptions needed from the vLMM theory to establish an FS-HP bound in the SFL framework. \begin{assumption}[Bounded step ratios and coefficients] There exist constants $0<\underline{\zeta}\le\bar{\zeta}<\infty$ such that: